 With work spanning 32 countries, Women's World Banking has been featured in global publications such as The Economist, Fortune, and Forbes along with top-tier media outlets like CNN and CNBC.
 In 2019, our CEO Mary Ellen Iskenderian was interviewed by Forbes on the future of impact investing.
 Our research team and our Advisory Council Members are often published within the regional publications where we work like Indonesia's The Jakarta Post.
 Our social network and outreach includes more than 72,000 followers from researchers and FSPs to thought leaders focused on financial inclusion and women's economic empowerment.

 2019 Women's World Banking Analytics

-8,550 With 8,550 views, our paper, Acquisition and Engagement Strategies to Reach Women with Digital Financial Services, was our most viewed and impactful content.
+With 8,550 views, our paper, Acquisi

+Engagement Strategies to Reach Wo

+Digital Financial Services, was our m

-< FOO 000 More than half a million unique visitors to our site 500,000 in 2019.
+500,000 More than half a million unique visitors to our site in 2019.